Skip to main content

 • Sears, still a cornerstone for appliances, tools, and more

-• Mervyn’s, a value-focused favorite for families
+• Mervyn’s, another newcomer to the mall, a value-focused favorite for families

 The updated layout also included a new food court, winding walkways, and a more intuitive map—replacing the boxy outdoor promenades of the 1950s with the sleek, climate-controlled concourses of the 1980s.